polyaxon/polyaxon/site/docs/intro/passing-params/with-args.md

     command: ["echo", "This is a test"]
 ```

-This is a simple program that prints information.
-You can run it using Polyaxon CLI:
+This is a simple program that prints information, you can run it using Polyaxon CLI:

 ```bash
 polyaxon run -f echo.yaml -l